-The ITA (Appendix 10) and Urban Design Statement (Appendix 2) show how the development will integrate into the existing built up area of Prebbleton to the north and reflect off and protect lifestyle blocks to the east and west of the site.
+The ODP shows how the development will integrate into the existing built up area of Rolleston to the north and east.

-The ITA confirms how the Outline Development Plan achieves good linkage with and integrates with land transport infrastructure (Bus, walk, cycle).
-The Site has a public bus route and the Rail Trail on Birchs Road.
+The ODP achieves good linkage with and integrates with land transport infrastructure (Bus, walk, cycle).

-The proposal will provide a future pathway to ensure that the Prebbleton community can provide for its wellbeing, and their health and safety for housing choice, transport movement, and recreation needs.
+The proposal will provide a future option to ensure that the Rolleston community can provide for its wellbeing, and their health and safety for housing choice, transport movement, and recreation needs.